 - Consistency in discipline and rules

 Remember that if a custody agreement clearly does not serve your child’s best interests, it is within a judge’s power to undo it.

 Mediation is not a trial, but it is still a good idea to bring any documents that support your requests.
 Your ex might be more inclined to agree to your terms if you have evidence to back you up.
 Bring copies of your child’s school schedule and activity calendar to make negotiating parenting time an easier task.

-To learn more about your specific situation, our Boca Raton divorce attorneys can walk you through your circumstances.
-Call us today at (561) 336-6082 to speak with a member of our team.
+To learn more about your specific situation, our Boca Raton divorce attorneys can walk you through your options.
+Call us today at (561) 336-6082 to speak with our team.